LuisJG8/sf_ml_tech_demo/README.md

 ## Step 2

-Run the setup.sql file in SQL Workspaces
+Go to SQL Workspaces (under the Projects section) and run the setup.sql file (click on the v next to the ▶️)

 ## Step 3